corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

 ### Build Tokens SDK against Corda release branch

-You can build the Tokens SDK against the master branch with the following commands:
+You can build the Tokens SDK against the `master` branch of the Tokens SDK repository with the following commands:

 ```
 git clone https://github.com/corda/corda5-token-sdk.git